jaredpalmer/backpack/README.md

 - Live reload (on saves, add/delete file, etc.)
 - Zero-config, one dependency.

-HOWEVER, you can configure Backpack to your project's needs.
-You can [modify the underlying Webpack 2 configuration](#custom-configuration).
+HOWEVER, you can configure Backpack to your project's needs by extending [the underlying Webpack 2 configuration](#custom-configuration).

 ## How to use